lordvaider/lordvaider.github.io/_posts/2024-11-11-Irodov-Ka-Baap-Problem-2.md

 Thus if $$V$$ consists of the four vertices of a regular tetrahedron, then $$L(V)$$ consists of the six edges of the tetrahedron, extended infinitely in both directions.

-Does $$L(L(V))$$ span all of $$R^3?
+Does $$L(L(V))$$ span all of $$R^3$$?

 # Solution
 I originally saw this problem in [Stan Wagon's problem collection](https://stanwagon.com/wagon/misc/bestpuzzles.html) (Lots of cool stuff in there and worth book-marking for every puzzle enthusiast) He credits Victor Klee with creating this problem.
-Klee was a famous geometer, proposed the art gallery problem and showed that the worst case runtime of the simplex method is exponential.
+Klee was one of those badass geometers who had a fully functional amusement parks inside their brains.
+Among his many achievements, the ones I understood and was impressed are proposing the art gallery problem and showing that the worst case runtime of the simplex method is exponential.
+This problem is one of those beauties that befuddles experienced mathematicians, but requires nothing more than visual intuition to solve.

 I will make some appeals to geometric intuition in what follows, as I don't have the patience to write out the algebraic proofs for some of these.